syncfusion-content/blazor-docs/blazor/gantt-chart/excel-export.md

 }
 ```

-> `Note:` You can refer to our [`Blazor Gantt Chart`](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) feature tour page for its groundbreaking feature representations.
-You can also explore our [`Blazor Gantt Chart`](https://blazor.syncfusion.com/demos/gantt-chart/default-functionalities?theme=bootstrap4) to knows how to render and configure the gantt.
+> You can refer to our [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) feature tour page for its groundbreaking feature representations.
+You can also explore our [Blazor Gantt Chart example](https://blazor.syncfusion.com/demos/gantt-chart/default-functionalities?theme=bootstrap4) to knows how to render and configure the gantt.